Event-driven Java you can trust.

 Inferred orchestration programming for Java

-• Dispatch order, trigger propagation, lifecycle calls and audit hooks become generated source you can read, test and replay.
+• Less orchestration to own — dispatch order, trigger propagation, lifecycle and audit hooks are generated source you can read, test and replay, not wiring held together in one developer's memory.

-• Most event-driven systems pay coordination cost at runtime.
-Fluxtion pays it at compile time.
+• Coordination cost paid once — most event-driven systems pay it at runtime, on every event; Fluxtion pays it at compile time.

 What is inferred orchestration programming?